 Early career scientists have developed a wealth of both generic and specialist skills opening a large number of possible career paths both within and beyond academic research.
 One of the problems that most PhD students, postdocs and other early career scientists find however is a significant lack of careers advice about the breadth of opportunities open to them both within academia and in commercial industry.

-The event will follow a similar format to previous years editions.
-Participants from last year were impressed with the open and frank way speakers described difficulties they have had and how they overcame them, and left more certain of their career choices.
+Participants from previous editions of the event were always very impressed with the open and frank way speakers described difficulties they have had and how they overcame them.

 “It’s very important to find something you’re actually, really excited to do.”